adutt1010/cse15l-lab-reports/report3.md

 These are some of the most commonly used options with the grep command.
 You can combine multiple options to customize the search behavior to suit your needs.
 For more detailed information and additional options, you can refer to the grep manual page by running man grep in your terminal.
 ```
+- After using it to find multiple command-line options for grep, I chose 4 of the command-line options and used those in my Lab-report.

+I also used ChatGPT to find an additional command-line option for `-r`,as I had reached a little bit of a road block.
+- **Prompt:**